IB Chemistry Structure 1 1.1 Particulate Nature 1.1.1

 Examples: aqueous solutions, atmospheric air, alloys

-Examples: sand & water, oil & water emulsion
+Examples: sand and water, oil and water emulsion

 Physical Separation Techniques